flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 ## A quick introduction

 Welcome to the 3D era!
 Well... *sorta*.
-Sega enjoyed quite a success with the Mega Drive so there's no reason to force developers to write 3D games *right now*.
+Sega enjoyed quite a success with the Mega Drive so there was no reason to force developers to write 3D games *right now*.

-Just in case developers want the extra dimension, Sega adapted some bits of the hardware to enable polygon drawing as well.
+Just in case developers wanted the extra dimension, Sega prepared some bits of the hardware to enable polygon drawing as well.
 Hopefully, the result didn't get out of hand!

 ## {.supporting-imagery}

 ## CPU

-Just like its close competitors [drowned with options](playstation#tab-1-1-a-bit-of-history) during the RISC fever, Sega had to go through all the conundrums of choosing a new vendor that could bring up the next generation of games (including those with '3D' capabilities).
-In the end, the company chose a fresh CPU whose creator was desperately looking for an adopter, the **Hitachi SuperH** or 'SH'.
+Just like its close competitors [drowned in options](playstation#tab-1-1-a-bit-of-history) during the RISC fever, Sega had to go through all the conundrums of choosing a new vendor that could deliver the next generation of games (including those with '3D' capabilities).
+In the end, the company chose a fresh CPU whose creator was desperately seeking an adopter: the **Hitachi SuperH**, or 'SH'.

 While initially focused on embedded applications, Hitachi's new creation debuted modern arts such as [@cpu-prog_manual]:

 - A [load-store architecture](xbox#tab-1-4-cisc-or-risc), meaning instructions don't mix memory and register operations, resulting in a cleaner and scalable CPU design.
 This is one of the pillars of RISC CPUs.
-- **32-bit data bus and ALU**, enabling to move and operate larger amounts of data (32-bit values) without consuming extra cycles.
+- A **32-bit data bus and Arithmetic Logic Unit (ALU)**, enabling the flow and operation of larger amounts of data (32-bit values) without consuming extra cycles.
-- **16 general-purpose 32-bit registers**, which is double the amount of previous CPUs like the [Motorola 68000](mega-drive-genesis#cpu).
+- **16 general-purpose 32-bit registers**, this time more flexible than those found in previous CPUs, such as the [Motorola 68000](mega-drive-genesis#cpu).
 This is another design decision derived from the RISC guidelines [@cpu-patterson].
-- **32-bit address bus**, allowing up to 4 GB of memory to be addressed (_farewell [mappers](nes#going-beyond-existing-capabilities)_).
+- **32-bit address bus**, allowing up to 4 GB of memory to be addressed (*farewell [mappers](nes#going-beyond-existing-capabilities)*).
-- A **pipelined data path** with **five stages**: The execution of instructions is now divided into five steps or *stages*.
-The CPU will queue up to five instructions and each one is allocated in one stage.
-This allows taking advantage of all the CPU's resources without idling while also incrementing the number of instructions executed per unit of time.
+- A **pipelined data path** with **five stages**: The execution of instructions is now divided into five steps, or *stages*.
+The CPU can queue up to five instructions simultaneously, with each one assigned to a different stage.
+This allows taking advantage of all the CPU's resources without idling, while also increasing the number of instructions processed per unit of time.
 - A **16-bit multiplication unit**: Performs multiplications with 16-bit integers.

-Furthermore, the SuperH features a new instruction set called **SuperH ISA** which, apart from adopting a RISC design, **all of its instructions are 16-bit wide**.
+Furthermore, the SuperH features a new instruction set called **SuperH ISA** which, apart from adopting a RISC design, **all of its instructions are 16 bits wide**.
 This comes as a surprise since this CPU operates 32-bit words, so you would expect instructions to have the same length.
 Yet, Hitachi managed to fit its ISA using half the size.
 Not only does this format reduce the size of programs, but since the CPU fetches instructions in 32-bit batches, **two instructions can be retrieved in one cycle**.
 Overall, this technique of compressing the instruction set helped tackle a common concern of RISC-based architectures called 'code density', where the latter required more instructions (therefore, more memory) to perform the same tasks as non-RISC systems.

 ### The ramifications

 Conversely, other drawbacks of RISC designs are still present in the SuperH, such as [control hazards](playstation#delay-galore).
 Consequently, programs are required to include **branch delay slots** to avoid calculation errors.
 To remediate things, the SuperH features **delayed branch instructions** which are branch instructions pre-fitted with a delay slot [@cpu-prog_manual].

-**Data hazards** are also present but not tackled by the programmer or compiler, the CPU will automatically stall the pipeline whenever it's needed.
+**Data hazards** are also present but not tackled by the programmer or compiler, the CPU will automatically stall the pipeline whenever necessary.

 ### Sega is not satisfied

 Nevertheless, all of that didn't stop Sega from expressing dissatisfaction with the end product.
 This was mainly due to the small 16-bit multiplier, which was seen as a bottleneck when processing larger amounts of data (a new need for 3D games).
-Thus, Hitachi synthesised a second revision with an extended multiplier unit and other requirements on Sega's checklist [@cpu-history], leading to a new CPU called **SH-2**.
+Thus, Hitachi synthesised a second revision with an extended multiplier unit and other features from Sega's checklist [@cpu-history], leading to a new CPU called **SH-2**.

 ![The two SH-2 chips found in the Sega Saturn](sh2s.jpg)

 Even so, Sega couldn't stand still after hearing what choice of CPU [its](playstation#cpu) [competitors](nintendo-64#cpu) went for.
 So, it asked Hitachi to step up the clock frequency of the SH-2 - an impossible task once the chip is already out for manufacturing.
-Luckily, Hitachi had another trick up in their sleeve: **multiprocessing**.
-During the research phase of the SH, the team added minimal circuitry to allow the SH to work with other SHs within the same system at the same time.
+Luckily, Hitachi had another trick up their sleeve: **multiprocessing**.
+During the research phase of the SH, the team added minimal circuitry to allow the SH to work alongside other SHs within the same system simultaneously.
 Upon hearing that, Sega decided on a two-chip configuration for the Sega Saturn.
 And the rest is history.

 ### The final product

 Having explained the origins, let's take a look at the shipped product.

 This console has not one but **two Hitachi SH-2** CPUs running at **~28.63 MHz each** [@cpu-overview].
 While both physically identical, they are placed in a **master-slave state**, where the first one may send commands to the second one.
-This can achieve some degree of parallelism, albeit both sharing the same external bus [@cpu-dualcpu] (which can lead to congestion).
+This can achieve some degree of parallelism, albeit both sharing the same external bus [@cpu-dualcpu] (which is prone to congestion).

 Hitachi packaged different variants of the SH-2 and sold them as part of a series called 'SH7600'.
 All of them feature [@cpu-brief]: